Quality control of assembled genomes

 - Lionel Guy (email@example.com / firstname.lastname@example.org / @LionelGuy)

 With the increasing rate of the production of genomics data, particularly metagenomic data, there is need for more and faster quality control of resulting assembled genomes.
-An increasing usage of metagenome assembled genomes (MAGs) means often working with incomplete genomes, which can be acceptable providing the researcher is cognizant of this.
-Therefore there is a clear use for software able to rapidly provide the stats that describe the quality and completeness of the genomes or genomic bins of interest.
+An increasing usage of metagenome assembled genomes (MAGs) means often working with incomplete genomes, which can be acceptable provided the researcher is aware of this.
+Therefore there is a clear use for software able to rapidly and accurately provide the stats that describe the quality and completeness of the genomes or genomic bins of interest.

-miComplete allows a user to provide a list of genomes or genomic bins to retrieve some basic statistics regarding the given genomes (size, GC-content, N- and L50, N- and L90).
-Further a set of marker genes in HMM format can be provided to also retrieve completeness and redundance of those markers in each genome.
-Additionally, a set of weights for the marker genes can be provided to also retrieve the weighted versions of completeness and redundance which can inform the user a bit more of the actual state completeness (see description).
+miComplete allows a user to provide a list of genomes or genomic bins to retrieve some basic statistics regarding the given genomes (size, GC-content, total number of CDS and contigs, as well as N- and L50, N- and L90).
+Further a set of marker genes in HMM format can be provided to also retrieve completeness and redundancy of those markers in each genome.
+Additionally, a set of weights for the marker genes can be provided to also retrieve the weighted versions of completeness and redundancy which can inform the user a bit more of the actual state completeness (see description).
 Alternatively, the user can calculate new weights for any given set of marker genes provided.

-miComplete is still in a relatively early state of development, there are a few missing features and bugs are very much expected.
-Feedback, bug reports, and feature requests are welcome through Bitbucket’s issue system).
+miComplete is still in a state of development, bugs may be encountered.
+Feedback, bug reports, and feature requests are welcome through Bitbucket’s issue system.

-miComplete is a compact software aimed at the rapid determining of the quality of assembled genomes, often metagenome assembled. miComplete also aims at providing a more reliable completeness and redundance metric via a system of weighting the impact of different marker genes presence or absence differently.
+miComplete is a compact software aimed at rapidly and accurately determining of the quality of assembled genomes, often metagenome assembled bins. miComplete also aims at providing a more reliable completeness and redundancy metric via a system of weighting the impact of different marker genes presence or absence differently.

 In miComplete completeness is calculated based on the presence/absence a set of marker genes provided as a set of HMMs.
-The presence or absence of the marker genes is determined by HMMER3 (see dependencies) if the hit reported is below the cutoff e-value provided.
-Duplicated marker genes are also gathered, and found duplications are reported as redundance, but only if the e-value of the reported duplicated hit is at least equal to or less than the square root of the the best hit (though this can easily be altered as desired by the user).
+The presence or absence of the marker genes is determined by HMMER3 (see dependencies) if the hit reported is below the cutoff e-value provided as well as passing the bias check.
+Redundancy is reported as the fraction duplicated markers of all markers.
+In similar software such as CheckM this is reported as Contamination by percentage.
+E.g. 6% contamination in CheckM is equivalent to 1.06 redundancy in miComplete.

-Not all marker genes are equal in determining the completeness of a genome.
-Some genes associate closely together within a genome (not in the least genes in operons), and thus viewing two genes that typically associate together within an operon as providing the same completeness information as two unrelated genes would be misleading. miComplete is able to calculate a weighted version of completeness and redundance that attempts to factor in how closely the provided marker genes typically associate with other provided marker genes.
+Because not all marker genes are equal in determining the completeness of a genome.
+Some genes associate closely together within a genome (particularly genes organised into operons), and thus viewing two genes that typically associate together within an operon as providing the same completeness information as two unrelated genes could be profoundly misleading. miComplete is able to calculate a weighted version of completeness and redundancy that attempts to factor in how closely the provided marker genes typically associate with other provided marker genes.

 Executables should be available in the user’s $PATH.